abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

     volatile uint32_t AHB1ENR;
 } RCC_def;
 ```
-and we will reference the datasheet again to see what the base address of the RCC is.
+And we will reference the datasheet again to see what the base address of the RCC is.
 ![RCC base address](/assets/images/rcc.png)

 ```cpp
 #define RCC ((RCC_def*) 0x40023800)
 ```

-and we're done with the setup for the main.c file!
+And we're done with the setup for the main.c file!

-we’ll first define a simple delay function so we can actually see the LED blinking.
+We’ll first define a simple delay function so we can actually see the LED blinking.
-a basic for loop will do the job:
+A basic for loop will do the job:

 ```cpp
 void delay(void) {
   for (volatile int i = 0; i < 1000000; i++);
 }
 ```
-now for the int main() function. inside it, we’ll activate the RCC by setting bit 0 in RCC->AHB1ENR to enable the clock for GPIOA.
+Now for the int main() function. inside it, we’ll activate the RCC by setting bit 0 in RCC->AHB1ENR to enable the clock for GPIOA.

-then we’ll clear bits 11 and 10 in GPIOA->MODER, and set them properly to configure PA5 as an output pin.
+Then we’ll clear bits 11 and 10 in GPIOA->MODER, and set them properly to configure PA5 as an output pin.

-inside the main loop, we’ll turn the pin ON using BSRR, use the delay function, turn the pin OFF using BSRR, and then delay again before it turns back ON.
+Inside the main loop, we’ll turn the pin ON using BSRR, use the delay function, turn the pin OFF using BSRR, and then delay again before it turns back ON.

-this time, we have to reference the reference manual and check the register map for GPIO to see how many bits we need to shift 1 by.
+This time, we have to reference the reference manual and check the register map for GPIO to see how many bits we need to shift 1 by.
 ![MODER bits for PA5](/assets/images/moder.png)
 ![BSRR layout](/assets/images/bsrr.png)
 ```cpp